Sabonis’ triple-double leads Pacers past Nuggets 115-107 - WHIZ News

 UP NEXT

-Nuggets: Complete a back-to-back set on Monday night at Minnesota to start a three-game road trip.
+Nuggets: Complete a back-to-back set on Monday night at Minnesota to start a three-game trip.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports